 The Inn on Carleton is a Victorian Bed and Breakfast located in central downtown Portland, walking distance from most of the restaurants I discuss below!
 They are able to cater to gluten free needs, by providing gluten free options at their two course breakfast (which is included in the rate).
 Just let them know when you book!

-I didn’t stay here when we were in Portland as part of my trip was attending the Women in Travel Summit, hosted at the Holiday Inn.
-So I can’t recommend this based on personal experience, but I’ve read some really stellar reviews.
+I unfortunately didn’t stay here when we were in Portland as part of my trip was attending the Women in Travel Summit, hosted at the Holiday Inn (which is also a good central hotel in Portland… just no amazing gluten free breakfast).
+So I can’t recommend the Inn on Carleton based on personal experience, but I’ve read some really stellar reviews.
 The Inn on Carleton is top of my list for when I return to Portland!

 Dedicated gluten free restaurants in Portland, Maine